IBM/swhub-custom-app-samples/qna_rag_chatbot/README.md

-# Deploy qna chatbot application to software hub default dataplane
+# Deploy qna chatbot application to software hub dataplane

 [Q&A with RAG accelerator](Industry-Accelerators/watsonx.ai/QnA_chatbot_app/readme.md) is Sample Streamlit app that allows a user to ask questions about a given corpus of documents which are answered using a Retrieval Augmented Generation (RAG) approach, app is cloned from [here](https://github.com/IBM/Industry-Accelerators/tree/master/watsonx.ai/QnA_chatbot_app)